mullerdavid/ctf_writeups/_learn/forensics24/Exercise1/README.md

 After starting the machine, you have 30 minutes to find the traces of the malware.
 Use the user `James` and password `James` (also in pw hint).

 You can install tools if you want, but avoid using automated tools.
-Don't use/update windows defender or antivirus softwares either.
+Don't use/update windows defender or antivirus software either.

 ## Task 2

 You should complete the previous task to avoid spoiler.
-If you finshed that, you can open this.
+If you finished that, you can open this.

 <details>
   <summary>Spoiler</summary>